CIRDLES/tripoli-manual/setup/03-QuickStart.md

 ## Mac:

 The security settings on your Mac are likely configured so that you get a warning when you try and open an app that you downloaded from the internet.
 Tripoli is not malware, and we are not secretly downloading your unpublished data -- we have enough of our own!
-To open Tripoli anyway, open System Settings (the gear icon on your dock), then click on "✋ Privacy and Security" in the left-hand menu.
+To open Tripoli anyway, open System Settings (the gear icon on your dock), then click on "Privacy and Security" in the left-hand menu.
 Scroll down on the right-hand side of the window until you see a prompt asking if you want to "Open Anyway".

 ```{image} ../graphics/MacPrivacyAndSecuritySettings.png
 :alt: Mac Privacy and Security Settings